Skip to main content

 Please make sure all of this is happening in your application constructor.
 This makes sure that Web3Auth is initialized when your application starts up.

-For this guide, we're only focusing on the Instantiation, Configuration for the Openlogin Adapter (the default adapter that enables social logins) and Initialization of the Web3Auth SDK.
+For this guide, we're only focusing on the Instantiation, Configuration for the Auth Adapter (the default adapter that enables social logins) and Initialization of the Web3Auth SDK.
 To know more about the other things you can do with Web3Auth, check out our SDK Reference.

 Instantiating Web3Auth